-- Dig out that book you were planning to read this year, put your feet up and try to get in some quality ‘me time’.
+- Dig out that book you were planning to read this year, put your feet up and try to get in some quality you-time.

-There are many claims about which nutrients are important to ‘support’ or ‘boost’ our immune system over winter – but what is the truth behind these claims?
+There are many claims about which nutrients are beneficial to support or boost our immune system over winter – but what is the truth behind these claims?

-- The truth is that a balanced and varied diet is key to supporting your body and keeping your immune system healthy .
+- A balanced and varied diet is key to supporting your body and keeping your immune system healthy .

 - Practising good personal hygiene, such as washing hands frequently, is the most beneficial thing you can do to protect your immune system .

-- If you do catch a winter bug, there is some evidence that, taking vitamin C regularly (such as in a glass of orange juice) may reduce the duration of a cold .
-Whether or not you choose to have your orange juice alongside champagne in your Christmas day bucks-fizz, is a decision we will leave up to you.
+- If you do catch a winter bug, there is evidence that taking vitamin C regularly (such as in a glass of orange juice) may reduce the duration of a cold .
+Whether or not you choose to have your orange juice alongside champagne in your Christmas day bucks-fizz is a decision we will leave up to you.

 The New Year doesn’t have to be a time of regret—by making some small changes to your Christmas traditions, you can make this season a healthier one.

 Medichecks provides a range of blood tests that can help you establish whether your lifestyle is affecting your overall health.
 Try our Health and Lifestyle Blood Test or our Advanced Well Man Blood Test and Advanced Well Woman Blood Test for a more comprehensive check—be a happier and healthier you this New Year.